kronos164/computer-infrastructure/README.md

 * Data preservation (up to 10 instances, but it can be changed for more on the code)
 * Continuous data validation

-Note: The data presevation can be changed to a historical one in case you decide to keep all the files and/or timestamps.
+Note: The data preservation can be changed to a historical one in case you decide to keep all the files and/or timestamps.
 It is only necessary to delete this feature on the `weather.sh` script

+---

 ### Future Enhancements